Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 In July, the group released what it said was video it had taken of the base with surveillance drones.

-Hezbollah also said it had targeted the facilities of the Rafael defense firm, headquartered in Haifa, calling it retaliation for the wireless devices attack.
-It didn’t provide evidence, and the Israeli military declined to comment on the statement.
+Hezbollah also said it had targeted facilities of the Rafael defense firm, headquartered in Haifa, calling it retaliation for the wireless devices attack.
+It didn’t provide evidence, and the Israeli military declined to comment.

-An Israeli airstrike Friday took down an eight-story building in a densely populated neighborhood in Beirut’s southern suburbs as Hezbollah members met in the basement, according to Israel.
-Among those killed was Akil., who commanded the group’s special forces unit.
+An Israeli airstrike Friday took down an eight-story building in a densely populated Beirut suburb as Hezbollah members met in the basement, according to Israel.
+Among those killed was Akil, who commanded the group’s special forces unit.

 Kareem Chehayeb reported from Beirut.
 Moshe Edri in Kiryat Bialik; Wafaa Shurafa in Deir al-Balah, Gaza Strip; and Shlomo Mor in Tel Aviv, Israel, contributed.